One of the more annoying tasks associated with painting is removing the old paint from the outside surfaces (such as a wooden deck, patio, or siding).

-Once you have removed all the paint using a pressure washer, you will want to reduce the pressure and sweep away any remaining loose debris.
+Once you have removed all the paint using a pressure washer, you will want to reduce the pressure and sweep away any remaining loose debris and pressure washer marks.

 Once you have done that, let the deck fully dry (for about 48 hours) before you start applying new paint or stain to a pressure-treated wood deck.

 Avoid painting the surface if it’s still wet as it will not get adhere to the surface well – which means you will need to strip the paint and repaint your deck more frequently.

 Also, remember that your decking area will be slippery when it is still wet.

 So, before you allow walking around, make sure the deck and stairs are completely dry and are free from all the bubbled-out paint.

 Tips and Techniques to Follow When Stripping Deck

 Pressure washers when used for paint stripping can deliver extreme pressure.